Huskyeder/stackato-doc/admin/server/ec2.rst

    You will need to provide your AWS Account ID (12-digit number) and will receive a confirmation email from ActiveState when the AMI have been successfully provisioned into your AWS Account.
-It will appear in the **US East (Virginia)** Private Images section.

 #.
-Launch a **Medium or larger** (2GB+ RAM) 64-bit instance.
+Choose the latest Stackato VM available under "My AMIs -> Shared with me"

 #.
-At Advanced Instance Details, just press Continue.
-At the next page,
-   provide a value for key **Name** to track the instance you are working with.
-No key pair is necessary.
+Choose a **m3.medium or larger** (3.7GB+ RAM) instance.

 #.
-Create New Security Group, because the default only allows ports 80
-   and 22.
-Allow SSH/HTTP(S).
-You can allow all ICMP if you want to be able to ping the machine.
-See the :ref:`Security Groups
+Add at least 30GB of storage to the instance (SSD or Magnetic).

+#.
+Tag the instance with a **Name** (optional).

+#.
+Configure/select an appropriate Security Group.
+See the
-   <server-vm-ec2-firewall>` section for details.
+   :ref:`Security Groups <server-vm-ec2-firewall>` section for
+   details.

 #.
 After launching the image, associate an `Elastic IP
    <http://aws.amazon.com/articles/1346>`_ with it.